tartansandal/bash-completion-recipe/README.md

 Naturally this introduces some more problems:

+**Problem 3:**

-3. In scenario 10, either the system or user `bashrc` scripts will ensure that `/etc/profile.d/bash_completion.sh` is sourced early in the initialization process, typically before the hooks provided by `conda init bash`.
-The `bash_completion.sh` script has a check to prevent it from being loaded multiple times, so our conda install library is never loaded and none of its completion script directories are searched.
+> In scenario 10, either the system or user `bashrc` scripts will ensure that
+> `/etc/profile.d/bash_completion.sh` is sourced early in the initialization process,
+> typically before the hooks provided by `conda init bash`.
+The `bash_completion.sh`
+> script has a check to prevent it from being loaded multiple times, so our conda
+> install library is never loaded and none of its completion script directories are
+> searched.

+**Problem 4:**

-4. In scenario 11, we want bash completion to work for commands outside of our current conda environment, and completion code installed by packages in our active environment to supersede those installed system-wide (in the same way that a conda installed version of python shadows the system installed version).
+> In scenario 11, we want bash completion to work for commands outside of our current
+> conda environment, and completion code installed by packages in our active environment
+> to supersede those installed system-wide (in the same way that a conda installed
+> version of python shadows the system installed version).

+**Problem 5:**

-5. In scenario 12, we the version of the library that is loaded may be different from the version specified by the environment.
-However, our expectation is that the environment version is always preferred.
+> In scenario 12, we the version of the library that is loaded may be different from the
+> version specified by the environment.
+However, our expectation is that the environment
+> version is always preferred.

+**Problem 6:**

-6. There is a possibility that system installed completion scripts incompatible with certain version of the `bash-completion` library.
-Hopefully they have appropriate version guards.
+> There is a possibility that system installed completion scripts incompatible with

-Solutions:
+> certain version of the `bash-completion` library.
+Hopefully they have appropriate
+> version guards.

+Potential solutions:

+**Solution 3:**

-3. Patch `bash-completion.sh` to remove the double load check.
+> Patch `bash-completion.sh` to remove the double load check.

 This addresses Problem 3, but has the potential to significantly slow down shell and sub-shell initialization -- the bash-completion library is over 2000 lines of shell script.

+**Solution 4:**

-4. Patch `bash-completion.sh` to ensure the path to the "place-holder prefixed" `/share` directory is in `$XDG_DATA_DIRS`, but before the double loading check.
+> Patch `bash-completion.sh` to ensure the path to the "place-holder prefixed" `/share`
+> directory is in `$XDG_DATA_DIRS`, but before the double loading check.

 This addresses Problem 4, provided we ensure that the path is only added once and that the path is added before system paths.

+**Solution 5:**

-5. The bash_completion library sets a `BASH_COMPLETION_VERSION_INFO` variable, so we can patch `bash-completion.sh` to only load the library if the existing version is 'different' from the one being loaded.
+> The library sets a `BASH_COMPLETION_VERSION_INFO` variable, so we can
+> patch `bash-completion.sh` to only load the library if the existing version is
+> 'different' from the one being loaded.

 This saves us from an unnecessary double load, but still allows for the library to be overridden, addressing Problem 5.

+**Solution 6:**

-6. Patch the upstream to set `$BASH_COMPLETION_VERSION_INFO` to `$CONDA_BASH_COMPLETION_VERSION_INFO`.
+> Patch the upstream libray to set `$CONDA_BASH_COMPLETION_VERSION_INFO` to the same
+> value as `$BASH_COMPLETION_VERSION_INFO` and change the double-loading trap to check
+> for `$CONDA_BASH_COMPLETION_VERSION_INFO` instead of `$BASH_COMPLETION_VERSION_INFO`.

 This allows the conda packaged version to override the system installed version, even if the version numbers are the same, provided it is loaded last.

 ### What about users who install `bash-completion` into a non-base environment.